 Easy to Reach Customers

-That’s how telemarketing helps you bridge that distance and expand your sales territory where you have the possibility of reaching a global audience.
+That’s how telemarketing helps you bridge that distance and expand your sales territory by reaching a global audience.

-This marketing tactic lets you get the job done much faster as compared to email marketing, where it’ll take time to figure out if the emails were effective – and the most you would have to go on is open rates and click-through rates for the emails.
+This marketing tactic lets you get the job done much faster as compared to email marketing, where it’ll take time to figure out if the emails were effective.
+The most you would have to go on is open rates and click-through rates for the emails.